 A direction field graphic replaces all the information supplied by the equation y' = f(x, y).
 The equation is tossed aside and not used.

-Visualization of all solutions involves drawing a small number of edge-to-edge solutions y(x) onto the direction field graph window.
-Used are just these rules:
+Visualization of all solutions involves drawing a small number of edgeto-edge solutions y(x) onto the direction field graph window.
+We will use just two abbreviated rules (see 1 and 2 in Table 4).